+We are a development stage company and, to date, we have not generated revenue from product sales.
 As reflected in the table below, we are developing Talis One tests for respiratory infections, infections related to women's health and sexually transmitted infections.
-Our initial focus is on the detection of SARS-CoV-2, the virus that causes COVID-19.
+While our initial focus was on the development of tests for infections related to women's health and sexually transmitted infections, we have paused such development in order to focus on a COVID-19 test and our current focus is on the detection of SARS-CoV-2, the virus that causes COVID-19.
 We are also developing additional tests for the detection of other respiratory infections, such as a respiratory panel test to detect influenza A and influenza B plus COVID-19.
 We intend to submit for a 510(k) clearance to commercialize our Talis One platform with a test for Chlamydia trachomatis (CT) and Neisseria gonorrhoeae (NG) in the first half of 2022.
 For other tests that are not eligible for an EUA, we intend to complete the requirements for and submit a 510(k) pre-market notification to the FDA (if available to us; otherwise we would plan to submit another form of marketing authorization under the FDA's standard medical device authorities).
 We chose our assay development roadmap to address the most common clinically relevant tests which require high sensitivity and specificity and for which timely results provide significant clinical benefit.